Horgix/kind-demo/README.md

     ./sample-controller -kubeconfig=$KUBECONFIG

+**TODO**:

+- Containerize this controller
-TODO: containerize this controller, `kind load` it into the cluster, then deploy it with the appropriate manifest
+- `kind load` it into the cluster
+- Deploy it with the appropriate manifest

     FROM alpine:3.8
     ADD sample-controller /sample-controller